RSE Skills

 • Try and deal with: F401 unused imports, I001 unsorted imports, B006 dangerous default, and D202 Blank lines

-• If you feel like it you could try and fix: B904 try exceptions
+• For a challenge try and fix: B904 try exceptions

 Extensions: